electricimp/vscode/README.md

 When a project is created, empty device and agent code files (`device.nut` and `agent.nut`) are automatically created and stored in the `<Project Working Folder>/src` folder.

-If a project is created successfully, a `imp.config` file is opened.
+If a project is created successfully, an `imp.config` file is opened.

 **Note** If the Project Working Folder is not opened in the Visual Studio Code, all extension commands will not work.

-**Important** The code which is deployed to the Device Group is preprocessed and contains line control markers.
+**Important** The code which is deployed to a Device Group is preprocessed and contains line control markers.
 When you select an existing Device Group, the plug-in pulls down the code, but it doesn’t transfer the project file/folder structure.
-So for collaborative work on the same project, please share the original Electric Imp plug-in project sources/structure via a source control system.
+So, for collaborative work on the same project, please share the original Electric Imp plug-in project sources/structure via a source control system.

 ### Opening an Existing Project ###